yinfredyue/postgres-15721/cmudb/env/README.md

 3. Once the Docker containers are started up, you can connect to them from the host with `psql -h localhost -U noisepage -p 15721`.
     - The existing docker-compose configuration binds 15721 to the primary (and if relevant, 15722 to the replica).

-- You can connect to running instances with `docker exec --interactive --tty INSTANCE_NAME /bin/bash`.
+- You can connect to running instances with `sudo docker exec --interactive --tty INSTANCE_NAME /bin/bash`.
 - You can check and modify the docker-compose yml files for passwords, ports, etc.
 - You must rebuild the Docker image every time there are changes in your source tree.